jjmartres/Zabbix/zbx-templates/zbx-cisco/zbx-cisco-interfaces/README.md

   * **[INFORMATION]** => Discovery: operational status was changed for an interface
   * **[INFORMATION]** => Discovery: unable to determine UDLD status for an interface
   * **[INFORMATION]** => Discovery: UDLD configuration was changed for an interface
+  * **[INFORMATION]** => Discovery: the length of the output packet queue is not empty on each interface

 Graphs
 ------

   * Discovery: traffic (bits/sec, 95th Percentile) for an interface
   * Discovery: errors on an interface
+  * Discovery: length of the output packets queue for an interface

 Installation
 ------------